parhamfartoot/BattleShip-Game/README.md

 5. Player 1's turn to attack.
 Do so by clicking on a pin on the top half of the game board.
 If the shot is a miss, the pin will turn yellow.
 If the shot is a hit, the pin will turn red.
 6. Player 2 or AI's turn to attack.
 7. Repeat steps 5 and 6 until one player eliminates the opposing player's ships.

 ---

-Author Info
----
-CSC290H5 Group - ShotCallers

-*Team Members*

-Parham Fartoot, 1004625355, fartootp

-Shaquille David, 1001566931, davidsh4

-Neraj Manamperi, 1004275394, manampe4

-Sin Hwan Lee, 1001666084, leesin2

-Li Rui, 1004056246, lirui31

----

-License
----

-Built by the group *ShotCallers* in CSC290H5S at the University of Toronto Mississauga, under the MIT License.

-You can find a copy of the License at https://ggyoungboy.wordpress.com/2019/03/21/shotcallers-mit-license/

----